Guidelines for Full Time and Part Time Programs

 Teacher Training Course and Ongoing Professional Development

-The Arrowsmith teacher training course is an intensive three week summer course at Arrowsmith School in Toronto that provides participants with a solid grounding in the theory and methodology of the Arrowsmith Program.
+The Arrowsmith teacher training course is an intensive five-week course delivered online that provides participants with a solid grounding in the theory and methodology of the Arrowsmith Program.

 The course is based on the Arrowsmith Program Reference Manual that contains detailed instructions on each cognitive exercise.
 The manual is updated annually and a copy is provided to each school.

-The course includes lectures, video demonstrations and small group hands-on practice.
-There is a pre-course reading and essay assignment, a substantial homework commitment and a concluding examination.
+The course includes online independent coursework, video demonstrations, and live virtual sessions with small group hands-on practice.
+There is a pre-course assignment, a substantial homework commitment and a concluding examination.

 The participants in the course are teachers in schools that offer the Arrowsmith Program and have been selected by the school.
 The Program Coordinator is available to help in teacher selection.
 The teachers should have multi-tasking, organizational, analytical and problem solving skills.
 They should have a good memory for detail, the ability to motivate and facilitate student learning and be comfortable working with computers.

-All teachers participate in professional development seminars throughout the year that are delivered by video conference and over the web as part of ongoing training and to maintain their certification.
+All teachers participate in professional development seminars throughout the year that are delivered online as part of ongoing training and to maintain their certification.

 Responsibilities of the Arrowsmith Program Teacher